meese-enterprises/file-syncer/README.md

 ## Install

-> Note: Installation is not necessary if using `npx file-syncer` to run.
+> Note: Installation is not necessary if using `npx @meese-enterprises/file-syncer` to run.

 ```shell
 npm install @meese-enterprises/file-syncer